Every day, it seems there’s a new hack or data breach that makes modern computer users wonder if being online is really worth it.

 Search for people-search sites

-Try an experiment: Go to Google and search for your next-door neighbor’s name, and attach the words “address” “phone number” and the city you (and they) live in.
+Try an experiment: Go to your favorite search engine and type in your next-door neighbor’s name, and attach the words “address” “phone number” and the city you (and they) live in.
 So something like: “Charlie Brown address phone number Peanutsville.”
 Try it for yourself.
 Your high-school flame.
 Try your grandma’s name.
 Try it for the least internet-savvy person you know.
 We’re betting that for at least a few of those names, if you scroll down a bit in the search results, you’ll get some fairly accurate info.
 (Don’t give in to the temptation to call the old flame — that never ends well.)

 You’re likely seeing the name/phone/address info in sites like Spokeo and ZabaSearch.
 While these sites might seem innocently useful if you’re prepping a holiday-card mailing list, you may not want that info out there, especially if you’re on a delete-me-from-the-net quest.
 If you have a lot of time, you can painstakingly search through each site where you find your info and follow their get-me-offa-here instructions.
 Or you can pay for someone else to perform that service.
 The New York Times has written about DeleteMe, a service from a company called Albine, that will fill out removal forms for you.